grimm00/SteamDeck-Recording-Fix/SOLUTIONS.md

 - ❌ Terminal access needed
 - ❌ Less user-friendly
 - ❌ Per-game setup may be needed

+### 2. MangoPeel Transparent Overlay ⭐⭐⭐

+**Best for**: Users with MangoPeel plugin installed (may have reliability issues)

+**How it works**: Uses MangoPeel's preset system to create a transparent overlay that prevents gamescope from changing overlay states.

+⚠️ **Known Issues**: The plugin has reliability issues with preset system.
+Preset changes may not consistently take effect.

+**Installation**:
+1. Install Decky Loader and MangoPeel plugin
+2. Set preset to "Preset 0 (Recording Fix)"
+3. Overlay should become completely transparent

+**Effectiveness**: 60-80% - May work for some users, but inconsistent **Performance Impact**: Negligible (< 0.1% CPU) **Maintenance**: None required

+**Pros**:
+- ✅ Easiest to use (when working)
+- ✅ No manual configuration
+- ✅ Can be toggled on/off
+- ✅ User-friendly interface
+- ✅ Immediate effect (when working)

+**Cons**:
+- ❌ Requires Decky Loader
+- ❌ Requires MangoPeel plugin
+- ❌ May need SteamOS compatibility fixes
+- ❌ **Preset system reliability issues**
+- ❌ **May not work consistently**

 ### 3. Systemd Service ⭐⭐⭐⭐